swarm-pack/swarm-sync/README.md

 ### Swarm-Pack

-Swarm-Sync relies on [vudknguyen/swarm-pack](https://github.com/swarm-pack/swarm-pack) to compile and deploy services from templates.
+Swarm-Sync relies on [Swarm Pack](https://github.com/swarm-pack/swarm-pack) to compile and deploy services from templates.
 An understanding of swarm-pack is required to use swarm-sync, so if you haven't already take a look there.

 ### Quick-start guide